GLOBAL CHALLENGES IN WATER AND HEALTH - 2022/3

 Progress towards sustainable development goals (SDGs) focusing on SDG 6 and its outcome and implementation targets.

-Health impacts of poor access to water, sanitation and hygiene
+Health impacts of poor access to safe water and sanitation

 Water safety planning (both small and large supplies)